 Conclusion

-The World Cup 2026 Best XI is still a future decision, but the candidate pool is already visible.
+The World Cup 2026 Best XI is still a future decision, but the candidate pool is already visible and much narrower than the full field.